The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 The problem is that a template gives you the same starting point for every prospect.
 It doesn't know that this particular company just raised a Series B, that their VP of Operations posted about supply chain automation challenges on LinkedIn last week, or that their competitor just launched an AI-powered product.

-As one prospect, John Sullivan, told me: "We cobbled together some things, we had some Google Drives."
-That's the reality for most consulting teams.
+One consultant I spoke with described his setup perfectly: "We cobbled together some things, we had some Google Drives."
+That's the reality for most consulting practices.
 Scattered docs, half-updated templates, and a lot of institutional knowledge living in one person's head.

 -

-It doesn't scale across verticals.
-The questions you ask a healthcare CTO are different from what you'd ask a manufacturing COO.
+They don't scale across verticals.
+The questions you ask a healthcare CTO are fundamentally different from what you'd ask a manufacturing COO.
 Templates either get too generic to be useful or too numerous to maintain.

 -

-It ignores what you already know.
-If a prospect filled out an intake form or you've already researched their website, that intelligence should shape your discovery call agenda.
-Templates can't do that.
+They ignore what you already know.
+If a prospect filled out an intake form or you've already researched their website, that intelligence should shape your agenda.
+Templates can't incorporate it.

 -

-It still requires the senior person.
+They still require the senior person.
 The whole point of building a consulting practice is delegation.
 But if the discovery agenda requires your judgment to customize, you're stuck in every interview.

 By the time you're prepping for a discovery call, you usually have some information about the prospect.
 They filled out an intake form.
 You browsed their website.
 Someone on your team had an initial conversation.
 But that information sits in three different places, and your template has no way to incorporate any of it.

-So you end up doing double work: reviewing what you already know, then manually translating that into questions that aren't already on your generic list.
+So you end up doing double work: reviewing what you already know, then manually translating it into questions that aren't already on your generic list.

 That's not a template problem.
 That's an information architecture problem.
 No amount of reorganizing your Google Drive will fix it.